batosi175/poke-paths/README.md

 I made this application using `create-react-app` and typescript `--template typescript`.

-Since the `find-path` endpoint is hosted on heroku,it may take a minute to see results on a cold start because I did not add a loading state.
+It may take a minute to see results on a cold start since the `find-path` endpoint is hosted on Heroku and I did ont add a loading state.

 I used Material-ui because it's a solution that comes with a lot of good styling out of the box